merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 [![dtl_with_ligand]({{images}}/dtl_with_ligand.png)]( {{images}}/dtl_with_ligand.png){:.center-img .width-50}

-## Analysis X: Comparing AlphaFold to MODELLER
+## Analysis 7: Comparing AlphaFold to MODELLER

 I started working on this study a few years before the exceedingly recent revolution in structure prediction that has been seeded by AlphaFold and its monumental success seen during the [CASP14](https://predictioncenter.org/casp14/) structure prediction competition.
 Back then, I developed a program {% include PROGRAM name="anvi-gen-structure-database" %} that predicted protein structures using template-based homology modeling with [MODELLER](https://salilab.org/modeller/).